Acceptance rates for jobs at the very top tech companies tend to be under 1%. As you can imagine, most candidates don’t get past the resume screening.

 Whether or not you stick exactly to our suggested categories, we highly recommend keeping these general layout/design tips in mind:

 - Choose a professional-looking font: Size 10-12, black and white.
-Arial and Calibri work well.
+Arial and Calibri are fine

 - Save it as a PDF